 While the governor and legislature litigate this in court, local restaurants continue to suffer under continually changing and uncertain rules.

 Trindy’s, a restaurant and bar in Georgetown, Kentucky, has the capacity to seat 60 guests, 11 of those seats being at the bar.
-Since the current version of the governor’s orders forbid customers from sitting at the bar and limits restaurant capacity to 60 percent, Mindy Tindle, the owner, has been worried about the future of her business.
+When the lawsuit was filed, the governor’s order forbade customers from sitting at the bar and limited restaurant capacity to 60 percent, and Mindy Tindle, the owner, worried about the future of her business.

-Mindy is just one of several local businessowners who fear for the fate of their companies.
-Ted Mitzlaff, who runs Goodwood Brewing Company, which has three locations across the state, has found himself in a similar situation.
+Mindy was just one of several local businessowners who feared for the fate of their companies.
+Ted Mitzlaff, who runs Goodwood Brewing Company, which has three locations across the state, found himself in a similar situation.

-With the governor’s emergency orders constantly changing, many small businesses are never entirely sure if they are in full compliance with the law.
-And arbitrary enforcement of these regulations has become a problem, creating a looming threat of complete shutdown if a business is caught violating orders, regulations, mandates, and directives they didn’t even know existed.
+The governor’s emergency orders constantly changed, and many small businesses were never entirely sure if they were in full compliance with the law.
+And arbitrary enforcement of these regulations became a problem, creating a looming threat of complete shutdown if a business was caught violating orders, regulations, mandates, and directives they didn’t even know existed.

-During these times of economic uncertainty, local restaurants should not be forced to operate in a constant state of panic, worried that they could be fined or shutdown at a moment’s notice.
+During times of economic uncertainty, local restaurants should not have been forced to operate in a constant state of panic, worried that they could be fined or shut down at a moment’s notice.

-Trindy’s, Goodwood Brewing Company, and Dundee Tavern, owned by Alan Hincks, are challenging the governor’s continued application of emergency orders which should have expired.
+Trindy’s, Goodwood Brewing Company, and Dundee Tavern, owned by Alan Hincks, challenged the governor’s application of emergency orders, which expired under the terms of the laws passed by Kentucky’s General Assembly.
 All three businesses are represented by Pacific Legal Foundation free of charge.